open-telemetry/opentelemetry.io/content/en/ecosystem/adopters.md

 [adopters list](https://github.com/open-telemetry/opentelemetry.io/tree/main/data/ecosystem/adopters.yaml).
 The entry should include the following:

-- Link to a blog post that describes how your organization makes use of OpenTelemetry
+- Link to a blog post or other resource that describes how your organization makes use of OpenTelemetry
 - GitHub handle or email address as a point of contact so that we can reach out in case we have questions